 - Any information is not correct

 - You move, or any information changes

-- The card is lost or stolen
+- The card is lost, stolen or damaged

 Keep the member ID card with you so you have it when you are getting care.
 The member ID card must be shown at the doctor's office, clinic, hospital, pharmacy or wherever else services are provided.